Wow, the past ~2 years have been totally crazy.

 When I finally pushed these new services live, and shut down the old Django site, I was incredibly surprised to see how much of a difference it made.
 Our new service oriented architecture was able to serve thousands of requests per second (for both free and paid users) with only two Heroku Dynos, reducing our hosting costs to almost nothing.

-Fun Fact: To this day, OpenCNAM only needs roughly 5 Heroku Dynos, and handles billions of requests.
+Fun Fact: To this day, OpenCNAM only needs roughly 5 Heroku Dynos, and handles tons of requests.
 Something I’m incredibly proud of.

 Our new Flask backend also proved to be a lot simpler and more maintainable.
 The code base shrunk about 50% in size, and our projects became so simple that apps / blueprints / etc. weren’t even needed – a nice side effect of building simple, isolated services.